-In 1932, Sotirios died at the age of 75, leaving behind a great legacy to his two sons, Giorgio and Costantino, who were the ones that gave Bulgari House the image it has today.
+In 1932, Sotirios died at the age of 75, leaving behind a great legacy to his two sons, Giorgio and Costantino, who were the ones responsible for the image Bulgari House has today.
 The BVLGARI logo was used for the first time in 1934, when its gilded brass letters graced the central doorway of the Via Condotti flagship store.

 The two brothers continued introducing new elements to the fashion house with the use of gold becoming more relevant for the creation of jewelry.
 By the beginning of the 1940s, the brand also introduced their famous Serpenti bracelet-watches, which soon conquered the markets.

 During the 1950s, Bvlgari launched its first floral brooches that became widely known as “en tremblant” due to their trembling diamond corollas.
-In the meanwhile, the house had already attracted its first celebrities, with Elizabeth Taylor, Anna Magnani, Ingrid Bergman, and Gina Lollobrigida being some of the most famous clients of the brand.
+In the meantime, the house had already attracted its first celebrities with Elizabeth Taylor, Anna Magnani, Ingrid Bergman, and Gina Lollobrigida being some of the most famous clients of the brand.

-Giorgio’s death in 1966, brought into the scene his son Gianni, who led the Bulgari company for nearly twenty-five years.
-With Gianni as chairman and CEO, the house entered an era of global expansion in the 1970s, with Bvlgari stores opening in New York, Geneva, Monte Carlo, and Paris.
+Giorgio’s death in 1966 brought his son Gianni into the scene.
+Gianni had led the Bulgari company for nearly twenty-five years.
+With Gianni as chairman and CEO, the house entered an era of global expansion in the 1970s with Bvlgari stores opening in New York, Geneva, Monte Carlo, and Paris.

 Bvlgari a global icon without borders

-In 2014, Bvlgari celebrated the 130th anniversary of the brand, and in 2017 opened a new jewelry manufacturing headquarters in Valenza, Italy, the largest in Europe, with a total area of 14,000 square meters.
+In 2014, Bvlgari celebrated the 130th anniversary of the brand while, in 2017, a new jewelry manufacturing headquarters was established in Valenza, Italy, the largest in Europe with a total area of 14,000 square meters.